Scytl

-History
+Company

-Scytl was founded in 2001, and grew out of a cryptography research project at the Autonomous University of Barcelona.
+Scytl was founded in 2001, and grew from a cryptography research project at the Autonomous University of Barcelona.
 The name is a reference to the scytale, an ancient cryptographic tool.

-It became profitable in 2006, and in 2014, it reported 70% annual revenue growth.
-It bought SOE Software in 2012.
-It intended to go public in 2016, but delayed the IPO because of poor performance in developing markets and decided to focus on developed country markets as well as on election solutions for non-government customers.
+Scytl became profitable in 2006, and in 2014 it reported 70% annual revenue growth.
+Scytl bought SOE Software in 2012, and two years later intended to go public, but delayed the IPO because of poor performance in developing markets.
+They decided to focus on markets in developed countries as well as on election solutions for non-government customers.

-In 2017, Scytl reported having 600 employees, of which a third were in Barcelona.
-In 2016, it divided itself into three companies:
+In 2017, Scytl reported having 600 employees, of which a third were based in Barcelona.
+In 2016, Scytl divided itself into three companies: